mozilla/sphinx-js/README.rst

 A good example using most of sphinx-js's functionality is the Fathom documentation.
 A particularly juicy page is https://mozilla.github.io/fathom/ruleset.html.
 Click the "View page source" link to see the raw directives.

 Fathom also carries a Travis CI configuration and a deployment script for building docs with sphinx-js and publishing them to GitHub Pages.
 Feel free to borrow them.
-However, `ReadTheDocs <https://readthedocs.org/>`_, the canonical hosting platform for Sphinx docs, now supports sphinx-js, so that's likely your best bet.
+However, `ReadTheDocs <https://readthedocs.org/>`_, the canonical hosting platform for Sphinx docs, now supports sphinx-js as an informal opt-in beta.
+Get ahold of someone by commenting on `this ticket <https://github.com/rtfd/readthedocs.org/issues/3069>`_, and ask them to switch your project to the `latest` Docker image, then wipe your build environment and rebuild.

 Caveats
 =======